lamnguyenx/lamnguyenx.github.io/resume.md

 - French (DELF B1)

 ### Others
-- Always eager to explore, experiment with, and quickly learn the latest technology.
+- Always eager to explore, experiment with, and quickly learn the latest technology
-- Write clean, maintainable code with clear structure and naming.
+- Write clean, maintainable code with clear structure and naming
-- Highly experienced in Linux system administration.
+- Highly experienced in Linux system administration

 ## Personal Experience